Babiana sambucina: Distribution, ecology and conservation

 Babiana sambucina grows in dry fynbos and renosterveld in soils that developed from the erosion of sandstone, on stony outcrops, slopes and flats.
 B. sambucina subsp. sambucina is widespread in the interior of the Western and Eastern Cape provinces of South Africa from the Kouebokkeveld Mountains in the west to Addo and Uitenhage in the east.
 As far as known, it is pollinated by long-tongued bees, mostly larger species of the genus Anthophora.
 It's continued survival is considered to be of least concern.
 B. sambucina subsp. longibracteata is pollinated by flies with long tongues.
-It is only known to occur on five locations recently.
+It is only known to occur on five locations recently, on the Bokkeveld Plateau near Nieuwoudtville in the Northern Cape province.
 This subspecies has been observed on more locations before 1970, but the area has been rapidly transformed for rooibos cultivation in the last decennium.
 It will probably decline further because its habitat will continue to me lost.
 It is therefore considered to be endangered.